aws-samples/aws-serverless-workshops/CrossRegion/README.md

 The Wild Rydes team wants this application to meet the following requirements:
 1. Users must be able to submit and view support tickets
-2. Users must be able to log in with their Facebook credentials
+2. Users must be able to log in with their Facebook or Amazon credentials
-3. The application should use an entirely serverless architecture (we don't have an ops team to manage our infrastructure!)
+3. The application should use an entirely serverless architecture (we don't have an operations team to manage our infrastructure!)
 4. The application must be able to failover to another region in the case of a disaster.
 The [RTO][] and [RPO][] must both be less than 15 minutes.

 [RTO]: Recovery time objective – the targeted duration of time and a service level within which a business process must be restored after a disaster.